 After a long hiatus, I am back on the blog and ready to say goodbye to 2018.
 It just felt like yesterday when I and a million other Londoners were crammed up by River Thames to watch the NYE fireworks.
 As they say, time flies when you’re having fun.
-Admittedly my blogging plan and schedule was #epicfail!
+Admittedly my blogging plan and schedule were #epicfail!
 Apologies guys… all I can say is… life happens!
 So much has happened since my last blog post.
 Where do I start?!
-When we decided to sell our house and move back to central London?
-Or when we moved out of our house to a our new neighbourhood and loving it?
-Then work got super busy, coupled with a few globetrotting adventures and much needed holidays later, I found myself going on for 6+ months without showing any love to my blog!
+When did we decide to sell our house and move back to central London?
+Or when we moved out of our house to our new neighbourhood and loving it?
+Then work got super busy, coupled with a few globetrotting adventures and much-needed holidays later, I found myself going on for 6+ months without showing any love to my blog!
 Let’s hope for a better blogging year in 2019!!
-Hopefully you haven’t given up on me just yet… #fingerscrossed
+Hopefully, you haven’t given up on me just yet… #fingerscrossed

 Anyway, this post is about decorating our first Christmas tree.
 I’ve never really been a Christmassy person back in Australia, where I grew up.
 But since moving to Europe, Christmas has become one of those things I get super excited about!
 Perhaps owing to the festive vibes everywhere we turned in London.
-Beautifully decorated Christmas trees, buzzing Christmas markets bring Christmas spirit in just about European cities, finally able to wear a Christmas jumper or just simply something to keep my mind from the gloomy cold winter days with only 9 hours of daylight?
+Beautifully decorated Christmas trees and buzzing Christmas markets bring Christmas spirit to just about any European city, finally able to wear a Christmas jumper or just simply something to keep my mind from the gloomy cold winter days with only 9 hours of daylight?

 Therefore, this Christmas, for the first time in our married life, Alan and I finally got ourselves a Christmas Tree!! and I don’t just mean any Christmas tree but a REAL Christmas tree!
 In our household, it’s a go-strong-or-go-home attitude. 🙂 I know, I know… Christmas is over!
 But I still want to share and document this because it is our first Christmas Tree.

 We went for a 5-6 foot Nordic Fir tree from Patch (thanks to Instagram – what can’t you find there these days?) because the needles don’t drop.
-I don’t know how much people spend on a real Christmas tree, but ours costed just under 70 quid.
-After discussing with some of my colleagues, apparently this was a very expensive tree?! haha… Anyway, it smells divine – smells likes fresh pines (obviously) with a tinged of pineapple.
+I don’t know how much people spend on a real Christmas tree, but ours cost just under £70.
+After discussing with some of my colleagues, apparently, this was quite expensive!!
+Oops!
+Anyway, it smelled divine – like fresh pines (obviously) with a tinged of pineapple.
 Mmm-hmmm…

 Do you have a theme for your tree?
-I’ve been collecting baubles and Christmas tree ornaments as souvenirs in our travels over the years, but it was hardly enough to fill up a 6 foot tree.
+I’ve been collecting baubles and Christmas tree ornaments as souvenirs in our travels over the years, but it was hardly enough to fill up a 6-foot tree.
 So I purchased a classic decoration set from Pines and Needles.
 I went for the white and silver set as I wanted that to be the colour of our tree and accent with all my special pieces from around the world.
-The white and silver baubles, tear drops, flower and bow were from the set.
+The white and silver baubles, teardrops, flowers and bow were from the set.
 The rest are from my years of collection.
 I am so happy that I can finally see them hanging on our first Christmas tree.
-I guess you can say that the theme of our tree is time-after-time travel Christmas tree? 😉
+I guess you can say that the theme of our tree is a time-after-time travel Christmas tree. 😉

 Hope you’ve had a wonderful Christmas with your loved ones!